China counts economic cost of virus as markets plunge, death toll up

 Australia evacuated 243 people, many of them children, from Wuhan on Monday and will quarantine them on a remote island in the Indian Ocean off its northwest coast.

-Australia on Saturday followed the United States in barring entry to all foreign nationals travelling from mainland China.
+Australia on Saturday followed the United States in barring entry to all foreign nationals traveling from mainland China.

-The Group of Seven industrialised democracies are trying to find a common approach for dealing with the fast-spreading new coronavirus, German Health Minister Jens Spahn said on Sunday.
+The Group of Seven industrialized democracies are trying to find a common approach for dealing with the fast-spreading new coronavirus, German Health Minister Jens Spahn said on Sunday.

 The virus is thought to have emerged late last year in a Wuhan market illegally trading wildlife.
 It can cause pneumonia and spreads between people in droplets from coughs and sneezes.